Reset Ethics follow-on work: Moral harm project

 The moral distress and injury experienced by healthcare professionals, rather than a response to a single traumatic event, was often a response to being unable – repeatedly and over a long period of time - to practise (to offer care) in accordance with personal/professional values.

-To do this, we have brought together a group of wellbeing professionals who will work together with the research team to co-create our outputs.
-The overarching principle of co-creation is that a collaborative approach is taken to creative problem solving, and members of the project co-creation group will be invited to participate in all stages of this project.
+To do this, we brought together a group of wellbeing professionals who worked together with the research team and co-created our outputs.
+The overarching principle of co-creation is that a collaborative approach is taken to creative problem solving, and members of the project co-creation group participated in all stages of this project.